-19
+1. -6 Q2

-Non-life insurance 2019 2018 Note
+2019 2018 2019 2018 Note

+Non-life insurance

-Gross premiums 687 681
+Gross premiums 1,291 1,285 604 605

-Comprehensive income 70 73 The results during the reporting period were affected, inter alia, by an increase in the provision with respect to the Winograd committee's recommendations in the amount of approximately NIS 25 million, as compared with a decrease of the provision in the amount of approximately NIS 27 million in the corresponding period last year.
-On the other hand, during the reporting period, an increase was recorded in surplus investment income over the income required to cover the increase in insurance liabilities due to discounting and linkage, relative to the corresponding period last year.
-Apart from these effects, during the reporting period, loss was recorded in the third-party branch, while on the other hand, an improvement was recorded in claims in the fire and property and comprehensive apartment branches, relative to the corresponding period last year.
+Comprehensive income 199 92 129 18 Reporting period - A decrease was recorded in the provision with respect to the Winograd committee's recommendations in the amount of approximately NIS 125 million, as compared with a decrease of the provision in the amount of approximately NIS 50 million in the corresponding period last year, see Note 8 to the financial statements.
+An increase was also recorded in surplus investment income over the income required to cover the increase in insurance liabilities.
+Quarter - A decrease was recorded in the provision with respect to the implications of the Winograd committee in the amount of approximately NIS 151 million, as compared with a decrease of the provision in the amount of approximately NIS 22 million in the corresponding period last year, see Note 8 to the financial statements.

-Motor property
+Motor property Reporting period and quarter - The decrease in premiums

-Gross premiums 216 222
+Gross premiums 371 398 156 176 was primarily due to the competitive conditions in the field.

-Comprehensive income before tax 14 12
+Comprehensive income before tax 33 31 19 19

-Gross LR 70% 68%
+Gross LR 67% 67% 65% 66%

-LR on retention 70% 69%
+LR on retention 67% 68% 65% 67%

-Gross CR 96% 94%
+Gross CR 95% 94% 93% 94%

-CR on retention 97% 95%
+CR on retention 95% 95% 94% 95%

-Compulsory motor
+Compulsory motor 7576 2070 7170 2070

-Gross premiums 144 144
+Gross premiums 250 259 106 115

-Comprehensive income 38 42 Reporting period - An increase was recorded in the provision with respect to the Winograd committee's recommendations in the amount of approximately NIS 12 million, as compared with a decrease of the provision in the amount of approximately NIS 15 million in the corresponding period last year.
-On the other hand, during the reporting period, an increase was recorded in surplus investment income over the income required to cover the increase in insurance liabilities due to discounting and linkage, relative to the corresponding period last year.
+Comprehensive income (loss) 83 27 45 (15) Reporting period - A decrease was recorded in the provision with respect to the Winograd committee's recommendations in the amount of approximately NIS 63 million, as compared with a decrease of the provision in the amount of approximately NIS 28 million in the corresponding period last year, see Note 8 to the financial statements.
+An increase was also recorded in surplus investment income over the income required to cover the increase in insurance liabilities.
+Quarter - A decrease was recorded in the provision with respect to the implications of the Winograd committee in the amount of approximately NIS 75 million, as compared with a decrease of the provision in the amount of approximately NIS 13 million in the corresponding period last year, see Note 8 to the financial statements.